 SalesLoft uses a 1x1 pixel within emails.
 Every time this pixel is uploaded into the recipient's mail server SalesLoft will count a view

 SalesLoft replaces the link URLs with a custom tracking URL to track that information, then redirects the person clicking the link to the intended URL.
 Tracking clicks can be managed by admins or by individual users while creating the email.

-SalesLoft will perform a “sweep” of your inbox hourly.
-This sweep scans emails headers in order to see if the emails were replied to or bounced.
+For IMAP/SMTP connections, SalesLoft will perform a sweep of your inbox hourly.
+This sweep scans email headers in order to see if the emails were replied to or bounced.

 When you access the email tab within the analytics page, the first group of metrics will contain your overall email engagement.
 This provides a quick glance at the kind at your email activity.
 Most importantly, we don’t just provide the number of emails that have been sent.
 The intent of your emails is to spark conversations, so the email engagement primarily focuses on replies.